asagi4/comfyui-prompt-control/doc/node_function.md

 For example, if you for some reason do not want the advanced features of `PCTextEncode`, use `NODE(CLIPTextEncode)` in the prompt and you'll still get scheduling with ComfyUI's regular TE node.

+The default parameters are `PCTextEncode` and `text`.

 ## Advanced Usage with arbitrary parameters

 Advanced usage of `NODE` can be complicated.
 For an example, see [The H3 workflow](/example_workflows/Prompt%20Control%20with%20MiniMax%20H3.json?raw=1).
 You can also find it in the template library.

-The full synopsis of the function is `NODE(NodeClassName, textinputname, arg_spec)` wher e `arg_spec` is a semicolon-separated list of `parameter_name json_value` pairs.
-In raw form, it looks like:
+The full synopsis of the function is `NODE(NodeClassName, textinputname, arg_spec)` where `arg_spec` is a semicolon-separated list of `parameter_name json_value` pairs.
+In raw form, it looks like this:
 ```
 NODE(MiniMaxH3ImageToVideo, prompt, vae ["1", 0]; width 1024; height 1024; first_frame ["2", 0])
 ```

-The names and inputs must match the ComfyUI API format which may differ from frontend names.
+The names and inputs must match the ComfyUI API format which **may differ from frontend names**.
 You can export your workflow in API format and inspect it to see how inputs are passed in to nodes.

-The arrays are literal ComfyUI node links, meaning the VAE is taken from node ID "1" first output and the image from node ID "2" first slot.
+The arrays are literal ComfyUI node links, meaning the `vae` parameter is taken from node ID "1" first output and `first_frame` from node ID "2" first output.

-The values are JSON, so you can pass in arbitrary JSON literals.
+The values are arbitrary JSON literals, meaning that you can also pass in constant values.
 To pass in literal strings for example, you need to use quotes `"like this"`.

-This is intended to be used with the helper node `PC: Extra argument helper for NODE`, which can be used to pass arbitrary parameters (named `$a` to `$n`) to the encoder.
+This is intended to be used with the helper node `PC: NODE Input Helper`, which can be used to pass arbitrary parameters (named `$a` to `$n`) to the encoder.
 The recommended pattern is to put something like the following:
 ```
 SEG(node)
 NODE(MiniMaxH3ImageToVideo, prompt, vae $a; width $b; height $c; length $d; first_frame $e)
 ```
-to the helper and then concatenate it at the end of your prompt (use whitespace as a reparator).
+to the helper and then concatenate it at the end of your prompt (use whitespace as a separator).
 You can then trigger the node with `$node` in your prompt. (see [documentation](/doc/macros.md) for `SEG`)

-The helper will replace the parameters with the correct ComfyUI link value.
+The helper will replace the parameters with the correct ComfyUI link values.